TVTower/TVTower/docs/manual_en.md

 https://www.gamezworld.de/phpforum/

-At the moment TVTower is playable as an endless game.
+At the moment TVTower is playable as an endless game or with predefined tasks.
+Possible tasks are achieving a given goal before the AI does or maximizing a value within a given time.
 The AI works, but it's not yet in it's final state.

 At the end of the manual there's a list of useful keyboard shortcuts.